gintrator/Beaker/README.md

 ### Request and Response Objects

-Each endpoint function and argument `req` of type `Request` which allow you to inspect the incoming request.
+Each endpoint function will have an argument `req` of type `Request` which allow you to inspect the incoming request.
 To return a response, use the `Response` object.
 The only necessary fields are `Response.body` and `Response.status`.
 Since both of these are essentially python dicts with dot notation, the regular dict constructors will work as well. i.e. `res = Response(body='text', status=200)`.

 The argument `req` will have the following fields.